Sex Education: Getting into Anal. For Beginners by Topher Taylor

 Fucking in the wrong position for the first time can deliver a negative first-time experience which may put you off being fucked in the butt forever.
-I might be over exaggerating a little here, but you get my point.
+I might be over-exaggerating a little here, but you get my point.
 A position can change the way you enjoy sex completely.
 In the beginning, unfortunately, I recommend being a bit ‘boring’ and playing it safe with your positions.
 Sorry love, but you aren’t a porn star just yet and this is about introducing your body to a new type of pleasure.

 Begin by laying a towel underneath you.
 Remember, you aren’t completely used to douching or anal just yet – so excess water may come out alongside the possibility of other things.
-Don’t stress about it but do protect your bed sheets.
+Don’t stress about it but do protect your bedsheets.

 “…don’t completely arch your lower back until you’re ready.
 The more your arch your back, the deeper he will be able to get – so don’t rush into that. “

 For your first time being fucked (or made love to, however you want to refer to it) I recommend laying on your side and getting him to lay behind you.
 Use pillows to prop your head and neck up, and don’t completely arch your lower back until you’re ready.
 The more your arch your back, the deeper he will be able to get – so don’t rush into that.
 Make sure your arm is free so you can stimulate yourself with your free hand as it goes.
-In this position, your butt cheeks work as a buffer between your hole and them getting ‘balls deep’, so in the beginning, keep your legs together and don’t raise it.
+In this position, your butt cheeks work as a buffer between your home and them getting ‘balls deep’, so in the beginning, keep your legs together and don’t raise it.
 This position is freeing as you’re front is open but you also have the intimacy of having someone’s body scooped in behind you.
-Having a someone’s face right behind your neck then hearing them breathe and grunt as they fuck can be rather… well… hot.
+Having someone’s face right behind your neck then hearing them breathe and grunt as they fuck can be rather… well… hot.

 Don’t start with doggy style or getting on top (riding).
 You’ll get there eventually but these two positions allow the dick to slide in-and-out BALLS DEEP without restriction, and I want you to take it slow so you can get used to this.
 Plus, riding is an art form in itself.
 I’ll teach you one day.
-Practise makes perfect.
+Practice makes perfect.